suyinwb/Election_Analysis/README.md

   * Diana DeGette received 73.8% of the vote, for a total of 272,892 votes.

 ## Challenge Overview
-The election commission has requested some additional data to complete the audit:
-1. The voter turnout for each county
-1. The percentage of votes from each county out of the total count
-1. The county with the highest turnout

 ## Challenge Summary